Swan maiden: Western Europe

-In another Brittany tale, collected by François-Marie Luzel, Barbauvert, ou Le Prince qui Joua la Tête et la Perdit ("Green Beard, or The Prince that gambled his head and lost it"), prince Charles, son of the king of France, gambles and loses a bet against Barbauvert.
+In another Brittany tale, collected by François-Marie Luzel, Barbauvert, ou Le Prince qui Joua la Tête et la Perdit ("Green Beard, or The Prince that gambled his head and lost it"), Prince Charles, son of the king of France, gambles and loses a bet against Barbauvert.
 The man asks the prince to find his castle.
-Charles meets a hermit that tells him that three maidens will come in three golden chairs and will descend near a lake.
-One of them is Koantic, the youngest daughter of the Green Beard and who will help the prince with her father's tasks.
+Charles meets a hermit who tells him that three maidens will come in three golden chairs and will descend near a lake.
+One of them is Koantic, the youngest daughter of the Green Beard, who will help the prince with her father's tasks.

-In Irish tale Yellow Lily, the son of the king of Erin gambles his head against the cruel Giant of Loch Lein, and must travel to the giant's castle after losing the bet.
-During his travels, he meets an old woman in a hut who informs him that the three daughters of the giant, Blue Lily, White Lily, and Yellow Lily, will come to bathe in a near lake, and that he should steal the garments of the youngest, Yellow Lily.
+In the Irish tale Yellow Lily, the son of the king of Erin gambles his head against the cruel Giant of Loch Lein and must travel to the giant's castle after losing the bet.
+During his travels, he meets an older woman in a hut who informs him that the three daughters of the giant, Blue Lily, White Lily, and Yellow Lily, will come to bathe in a nearby lake, and that he should steal the garments of the youngest, Yellow Lily.

-In another Irish tale The King's Son in Erin and the King of Green Island, collected by Jeremiah Curtin and later published by Séamus Ó Duilearga, the son of the king of Erin loses to a small grey man and he orders him to find his castle in Green Island within a year and a day.
+In another Irish tale, The King's Son in Erin and the King of Green Island, collected by Jeremiah Curtin and later published by Séamus Ó Duilearga, the king's son is defeated by a small grey man.
+He orders him to find his castle in Green Island within a year and a day.
 After a long journey, an eagle directs him to the three daughters of the king of Green Island and steals the bracelet of the youngest of them.
-He returns it to her, they fall in love and she agrees to help him in her father's tasks.
+He returns it to her; they fall in love, and she agrees to help him with his father's tasks.

 Northern Europe

-In a Norwegian variant, a stranger named "the ninth Momorius" helps the hero and he has to find his house as payment.
-The hero meets one of the sons of Momorius, and he directs him to his youngest sister, who lives by a lake.
-When he arrives, the hero steals the clothes of Momorius's daughter and asks her help.
+In a Norwegian variant, a stranger named "the ninth Momorius" helps the hero, and he has to find his house as payment.
+The hero meets one of Momorius's sons and is directed to his youngest sister, who lives by a lake.
+When he arrives, the hero steals Momorius's daughter's clothes and asks for her help.
 Norwegian folklorist Reidar Thoralf Christiansen recognized that the stealing of the sister's clothes was "clearly a much worn down use of the Swan-maiden incident".